harshitkapoor03/path-controller/README.md

 `RuntimeError: Executor is already spinning` issue in the integration tests) and for verifying the DWA scoring formula described in the extra credit section.

-**DeepSeek** was used for sanity-checking the Pure Pursuit curvature formula derivation and confirming the chord-length parameterisation approach against academic references on spline path planning for mobile robots.
+**DeepSeek** was used for sanity checking the Pure Pursuit curvature formula derivation and confirming the chord length parameterisation approach against academic references on spline path planning for mobile robots.
+It was also used in debugging when claudes limit ran out.

-All three tools were used as accelerators and thinking partners — every design decision was understood, evaluated, and intentionally chosen before being implemented.
+All three tools were used as accelerators and thinking partners complimenting the development of this product after thinking the entire flow through to the end.